Is Meta Becoming "Myanmar's Northern Region-Like"?

 01 Instagram Sells the Most Expensive Ads

 In fact, fraudulent ads are hard to avoid on any internet platform.
 What matters is how the platform establishes a regulatory mechanism.
-However, according to this internal company document, Meta's handling method is very lenient.
+But according to this internal company document, Meta's handling method is very lenient.

 First, Meta's control system stipulates that only when the system determines that the probability of an ad placer being a fraudster exceeds 95% will it be banned.

 In addition, the document also shows that Meta's review policy clearly favors large customers.
-Small advertising customers will be banned if they are marked by the system at least 8 times, while large customers can continue to place ads even if they have accumulated more than 500 violation records.
+Small advertising customers will be banned if they are marked by the system at least eight times, while large customers can continue to place ads even if they have accumulated more than 500 violation records.

 (Chart: 36Kr)

-After Meta changed its name in the third quarter of 2021 and announced its full - scale entry into the metaverse, the company's stock price tumbled, dropping from around $350 to near $100 by the end of 2022.
-To appease investors, at the fourth - quarter earnings conference in 2022, Meta announced that 2023 would be the "Year of Efficiency."
+Meta changed its name to Meta in the third quarter of 2021 and announced its full commitment to the metaverse.
+After that, the company's stock price tumbled, dropping from around $350 to nearly $100 by the end of 2022.
+To appease investors, at the earnings conference in the fourth quarter of 2022, Meta announced that 2023 would be the "Year of Efficiency."

 (Source: Emarketer)

-02 The AI Spending Spree Continues
+02 The AI Money-Burning Continues

 The rise in ad CPM is partly due to the application of AI.